emmafaye/Survive/README.md

 The list can on, so help us add to it!

-: Q: What can I work on, is there a work page that shows what assets are currently needed?
+Q: What can I work on, is there a work page that shows what assets are currently needed?<br/>
 A: Yes, there is a Google Spreadsheet consisting of assets completed or needed here: http://bit.ly/survive_worksheet

-Q: Where can I post ideas and thoughts for features?
+Q: Where can I post ideas and thoughts for features?<br/>
 A: You can post them here in this Facebook Group or you may document then in our shared Google Doc here: http://bit.ly/survive_doc

-Q: Where can I post ideas for the storyline and for characters?
+Q: Where can I post ideas for the storyline and for characters?<br/>
 A: You can post them here in this Facebook Group or you may document then in our shared Google Doc here: http://bit.ly/survive_story

-Q: With so many Google Docs, it's hard to remember all the urls, is there somewhere I can go to access all of them?
+Q: With so many Google Docs, it's hard to remember all the urls, is there somewhere I can go to access all of them?<br/>
 A: Yes!
 You can view all the Google Docs here: http://bit.ly/survive_folder

-Q: Where will we collaborate on code and assets for the game?
+Q: Where will we collaborate on code and assets for the game?<br/>
 A: This will be done on a public GitHub repository here: http://bit.ly/survive_git

-Q: What Programming Language are we using?
+Q: What Programming Language are we using?<br/>
 A: This is undecided, currently it depends on the help we get, and those people's coding experience.
 That being said I'm interested in using the UnrealEngine.

-Q: Will this be released to the public free for all?
+Q: Will this be released to the public free for all?<br/>
 A: Yes, there but there be the option to "Pay what you want", to allow users to donate.

-Q: Can I help by promoting the game and getting donations?
+Q: Can I help by promoting the game and getting donations?<br/>
 A: Most definitely!
 We have a PayPal donation page that you can forward to others, available here: http://bit.ly/survive_donate

-Q: What will donations be used for?
+Q: What will donations be used for?<br/>
 A: Donations will solely go toward Development of the game, this includes hiring Developers and Artists.

-Q: Do you have a Kickstarter page?
+Q: Do you have a Kickstarter page?<br/>
 A: Not yet, it's something I'm definitely considering, but haven't done yet, as it'd take me some time to make a good proposal page for the Kickstarter community.

-Q: Is there an IRC or chatroom available for brainstorming?
+Q: Is there an IRC or chatroom available for brainstorming?<br/>
 A: Yes we do, it's available here: http://www.survivegame.com/irc-chat

 Our website is currently viewable at: